3dem/relion/README.md

 If FLTK related errors are reported, please add `-DFORCE_OWN_FLTK=ON` to `cmake`.
 For FFTW related errors, try `-DFORCE_OWN_FFTW=ON`.

-RELION requires libtiff to read movies in TIFF and EER.
+RELION also requires libtiff.
 Most Linux distributions have packages like `libtiff-dev` or `libtiff-devel`.
 Note that you need a developer package.
 You need version 4.0.x to read BigTIFF files.
 If you installed libtiff in a non-standard location, specify the location by `-DTIFF_INCLUDE_DIR=/path/to/include -DTIFF_LIBRARY=/path/to/libtiff.so.5`.

 See [our wiki](http://www2.mrc-lmb.cam.ac.uk/relion/index.php/Download_%26_install) for more